 A Pass-Line/Don't-Pass bet pays at even money (house: 1.4 percent advantage).
 A free-odds bet is paid at true odds (casino: 0 percent advantage).
 By combining a Pass-Line bet with a free-odds bet, the casino's advantage is lowered to approximately 0.6 percent (it is lowered even more if higher multiples are allowed such as 3x, 5x, etc.).
-These are among the best odds you will find in a casino, just short of counting cards at the Blackjack table.
+These are among the best odds you will find in Hoyle Casino, just short of counting cards at Blackjack.